fhiso/legacy-format/tag-list.md

 If not calender escape is given, `GREGORIAN` is assumed.
 After the optional escape is the content of the date, which takes a format dependent on the calender.

+{.note} Some `[DATE]` payloads may have multiple Date values; it is not known if current implementations can handle situations where the dates are from different calenders, nor if they assume an uncalendered date paired with a calendered date is `GREGORIAN` or the same as the other date provided.
+It is RECOMMENDED that the same calender be used for both Dates in such payloads.

 The `ROMAN` and `UNKNOWN` calenders's date formats are not defined in this specification.

 `GREGORIAN`, `FRENCH R`, `HEBREW`, and `JULIAN` dates all have the format "day month year", separated by spaces; the day may be omitted; if the day is omitted, the month may be omitted as well.